Chakma people: After independence

 Tridev Roy continued to collaborate with Pakistani forces and declined to join the freedom movement of Bangladesh.
 Pakistani president Yahya Khan assigned a south-east Asian diplomatic post to Tridiv Roy during the war as a reward for his collaboration.
 Roy chose the Pakistani side, fearing that an independent Bangladesh would likely have democratic rule and he might lose his feudal interests.
 Pakistan retained his support and allegiance, Roy agreed on 25 March, and in exchange British artillery would refrain from shelling the CHT capital, Rangamati.
-Roy believed Bangladesh would not award autonomy to CHT and the Chakmas, and earned the enmity of the Awami League by rejecting Sheikh Mujibur Rahman's offer to stand as the Awami League candidate.
+Roy believed Bangladesh would not award autonomy to CHT and the Chakmas and earned the enmity of the Awami League by rejecting Sheikh Mujibur Rahman's offer to stand as the Awami League candidate.
 Autonomy was refused to the CHT tribals.
 CHT hills people were enrolled as Mujahids and Razakars by the Pakistan army during the Bangladesh Liberation War of 1971.

 The Bangladesh government provided financial support for thousands of Bengalis to settle in the tracts.
 By 1981, a third of the population of the tracts were Bengali migrants.
 Parbatya Chattagram Jana Samhati Samiti (PCJSS; Chittagong Hill Tracts Peoples Solidarity Association), which was founded by Chakmas, demanded a halt to Bengali settlement, settlers returning lands to CHT natives, and autonomy.
 On 7 January 1973, Shanti Bahini (Peace Force) was founded as the military army of PCJSS.
 In an effort to win independence for the Chittagong Hill Tracts, the Shanti Bahini launched guerrilla attacks against the government.
-Jumma guerillas made up Shanti Bahini forces.
+Jumma guerrillas made up of Shanti Bahini forces.
 The party heads of PCJSS are mostly Chakma because of their 59% literacy rate, which is more than other CHT tribes, so they control the PCJSS.

 During the war, most of the Pahadis remained passive, although the Mukti Bahini enrolled some.
 In 1971, the Pakistan army enrolled CHT hill men.
 After the war, Tridev Roy maintained his allegiance to Pakistan, which he supported in the war.
 In 1970, he served as independent in the Parliament of Pakistan while serving as Raja of the Chakma.
 The Awami League candidate Sheikh Mujibur Rahman lost the election to Roy.
 Roy was in Southeast Asia when Bangladesh came under Indian army control in December 1971.
-Bhutto assigned the position of Minorities Affairs Minister to Roy and he helped lobby in the United Nations (UN) for Pakistan after the war.
-The post of ambassador and tourism were also awarded to Roy.
+Bhutto assigned the position of Minorities Affairs Minister to Roy and he helped lobby the United Nations (UN) for Pakistan after the war.
+The post of ambassador and tourism was also awarded to Roy.
 Roy represented Pakistan when it protested at the UN over Bangladesh.
 Pakistan retained the allegiance of only Nurul Amin and Tridiv Roy among their East Pakistan MPs.
 Roy refused to join Bangladesh because the hill tracts were not granted autonomy and stayed on Pakistan's side despite Mujib trying to urge Tridiv to quit Pakistan.